frankois944/MvvmForIOS-Swift/README.md

 ## Navigation

 #### Important ####
-The navigation is managed trought __INavigationService__ It also based on LGSideMenuController Framework (https://github.com/Friend-LGA/LGSideMenuController)
+The navigation is managed trought __INavigationService__.

+It also based on __LGSideMenuController__ Framework (https://github.com/Friend-LGA/LGSideMenuController)

 All navigation between *Views* are made in the ViewModels, it requires some specifics naming between the *View* + (Storyboard) and the corresponding *ViewModel*.

 **For the ViewModel *testViewModel*, the View _must_ be named *testView* and the storyboard must be named *test*.**

-The application won't work if you do not respect this rule.
+The navigation won't work if you do not respect this rule.

 #### So how to navigate?

 In the ViewModel just call :

-Swift
 ```Swift
 //Show
 self.navigation.showViewModel(viewModelToShow: AnotherViewModel.self)